Characters: First Encounter Assault Recon

 - Heavily Armored Mook: Those that wear or ride suits of armor.
 See Mini-Mecha and Powered Armor below.

 - Keystone Army: They're conditioned to go dormant if their commander stops giving them orders.
-During the intro of FEAR, several are shown looking as though they're asleep on their feet, then abruptly straightening up, readying their weapons and marching off in ranks as Fettel takes control of them.
+During the intro of the first game, several are shown looking as though they're asleep on their feet, then abruptly straightening up, readying their weapons and marching off in ranks as Fettel takes control of them.
 Later the Point Man shoots Paxton Fettel in the head, then turns to encounter a dozen Replica doing absolutely nothing.
 They just stand in place, heads bowed, as animate as dolls.
+By the third game, Armacham has removed this feature; their Replica keep fighting no matter what.

 - Mini-Mecha: The REV armored units.
 They are called "powered armor" but the larger ones are really bipedal tanks.